omahern/RNA_SIP_Protocol/RNA_SIP_Protocol.Rmd

 This is for 20 μL reactions.
 But you can use 10 μL reactions if just using the cDNA product for one amplicon PCR.

-**Protocol 20 μL Reactions**
+**Protocol 12 μL Reactions**

-In PCR hood, make up master mix over ice and dispense 7 μL into each PCR tube.
-Add nuclease free water in hood and then add template out of hood.

-We normalize each of our reactions:

-* Community samples are 20 μL reactions and input of 25 ng
-* Fractions are 10 μL reactions, input of either:
-    + 50 pg
-    + 0.5 ng
-    + 2.5 ng
+In PCR hood (after waiting for the UV light to go off and wiping down with 10% bleach, 70% ethanol, and RNASeZap), make up master mix using the volumes below in the low input tubes on ice.
+Dispense 4.2 μL into each 200 μL PCR tube tube over ice.
+Spin down the samples on a microcentrifuge so that the mix is on the bottom of the tube.
+Add nuclease-free water (from kit) to each tube in the pre-calculated values.

-Component   |   Vol/Rxn   |   Vol/13 Rxns
+Component   |   Vol/Rxn   |   Vol/35 Rxns
 ------------- | -------------   | -------------
-5x iScript Reaction Mix   |   4   |   52
+5x iScript Reaction Mix   |   2.4   |   84
-iScript Reverse Transcriptase   |   1   |   13
+iScript Reverse Transcriptase   |   1.2   |   42
-Random Primers    |   2   |   26
+Random Primers    |   0.6   |   21
 Nuclease-free water   |   Variable   |   Variable
 RNA template (100 fg - 1 ug total)   |   Variable   |   Variable

+For a 12 μL, the total volume for the master mix in each tube should be 4.2 μL and the volume of the RNA + water should be 7.8 μL.

+RNA Input for each reaction:

+* Community samples are 12 μL reactions and input of 25 ng
+* Fractions are 12 μL reactions, input of either:
+    + 100 pg
+    + 500 pg
+    + 1.5 ng

 Place into thermocycler and run program under Olivia A > iScript cDNA 1708897.